 If you’re experiencing any of the things that we’ve listed below, then that should be a good indication that you’re living with housemates isn’t exactly the best option for you:

 Also, if you’re running a business or a service, then you’ll probably want to make the switch.
 VPS hosting is typically more reliable and faster than shared hosting, and the extra speed will help increase sales and conversions.

 To wrap up, here is a recap of our top 3 VPS web host:

 We’ve mentioned it before and we’ll mention it again – there’s no such thing as the perfect VPS provider (at least, none that we know of).
-However, Siteground does come pretty close, despite the price.
+However, Hostinger does come pretty close, with great offering at an affordable rate.